Worst year of my life!

 After we learned everything we could and found the cleanest, safest CBD, I ramped up my levels.

-There was this crazy thing where my feet felt like I was walking on glass.
+There was this crazy thing that occurred during the dark days of perimenopause where my feet felt like I was walking on glass.

-Multiple foot doctors with orthotics, MRI's, shoe prescriptions, and more missed what one doctor found.
+Multiple foot doctors with orthotics, MRI's, x-rays, shoe prescriptions, and more missed what one doctor found.

 It's so funny...I took a big dose of CBD (about 200mg) before the doctor appt for my feet (because by this time, doctor visits totally freaked me out).